reprise5/ytdl/README.md

 # ytdl

 all this script does is use youtube-dl and avconv to download and convert a youtube video to an mp3.
-It automatically stores in ~/Music by default.
+It automatically stores in `~/Music/ytdl-downloads` by default.

-It assumes that there are no other *.m4a files in the working directory (~/Music by default).
-Having other *.m4a files might have unintended effects. (such as the wrong file being converted. so the original unconverted file will get deleted at the end without being converted.)
+ytdl assumes that there are no other *.m4a files in the working directory.
+Having other *.m4a files might have unintended effects, so that's why there's a seperate folder for this script.

 ##Installation

 ######youtube-dl and avconv
-since this script uses [youtube-dl](https://github.com/rg3/youtube-dl) and avconv programs developed by other people, you will need to download and install them before using this script. to download avconv, you can get it from the default apt repositories, so a simple `sudo apt-get install libav-tools` is all you need.
+Since this script uses youtube-dl and avconv programs developed by other people, you will need to download and install them before using this script.

+To download [avconv](https://libav.org/), you can get it from the default apt repositories, so a simple `sudo apt-get install libav-tools` is all you need.
+To Download [youtube-dl](https://github.com/rg3/youtube-dl), you can download it with python-pip: `sudo pip install --upgrade youtube_dl`

 ###### ytdl.sh

+NOTE: Installing ytdl.sh isn't required, it's only for convenience.
+If you want to run it as-is, Jump down to part 2 in the usage section below.

-first open a terminal, and download the files to your desktop:
+First open a terminal, and download the files to your desktop:
 ```
 cd ~/Desktop
 git clone https://github.com/reprise5/ytdl
 ```
-move to the new directory with the downloaded files, rename ytdl.sh to ytdl, and add permissions.
+Move to the new directory with the downloaded files, rename ytdl.sh to ytdl, and add permissions.
 ```
 cd ytdl
 chmod 775 ytdl.sh